Town of Newtown Food Scraps Recycling Program

 Separating organic materials from the trash should be thought of as a resource, not a waste.
 In Connecticut, food scraps make up about one of every five pounds of garbage, according to a 2015 study published by the state Department of Energy and Environmental Protection.
 More food reaches landfills and incinerators than any other single material in our everyday trash.
 Composting reduces the waste going to out of state landfills but can also reduce your household garbage.
 Compost added to gardens, construction sites, and poor soils makes great things happen!

-We hope that you will consider joining us in the effort to prevent food waste from entering the conventional waste stream and promote a sustainable environment!
+We hope that you will join us in the effort to prevent food waste from entering the conventional waste stream and promote a sustainable environment!

 Are you interested in separating your food scraps from your trash so it can be made into compost, but don’t want to do it in your back yard?
-Here’s everything you need to know to participate in the Newtown food scraps recycling program.
+Here’s everything you need to know to participate in the Newtown food scraps recycling program at the Transfer Station.
 Click on the topics below for more information.

 How does the program work?

-There is no fee to residents to drop-off food waste and/or acceptable organics.
-A transfer station permit is not required to drop-off food waste.
-However, you must have a permit to drop off solid waste.
-Permits can be purchase online ONLY by clicking HERE until July 31, 2023.
-Starting August 1, 2023 Transfer Station permits must be obtained in person at the Transfer Station.
+There is no fee for residents to drop-off food waste and/or acceptable organics.
+A transfer station permit is required to access Newtown’s facility.
+FREE permits must be obtained in person at the Transfer Station.

 It is very important that participants bring ONLY acceptable items.
 The full list of acceptable items is in the next drop-down menu.